ECCC-CCCS/CCCS-data-standards/CCCS-data-standards.md

 ### Data Coverage and Resolution
 The data must:
 1. Cover the entire Canadian landmass or significant regions thereof, and/or coastal and offshore regions if required for maritime-specific user needs; (*Mandatory*)
-2. For gridded information: be at a spatial resolution that is directly applicable to identified user needs and, if feasible, be at the same resolution as existing climatedata.ca products; (*Mandatory*)
+2. For gridded information: be at a spatial resolution that is directly applicable to identified user needs and, if feasible, be at the same resolution as existing ClimateData.ca products; (*Mandatory*)
-3. Cover at a minimum: (*Mandatory*)
+4. Cover at a minimum: (*Mandatory*)
    1. For climate models: the years 1950-2100 at a minimum;
    2. For observationally-sourced data: should cover at least 30 years and cover a period that is applicable to identified user needs;
-4. Represent information at a temporal resolution that is directly applicable to identified user needs. (*Mandatory*)
+5. Represent information at a temporal resolution that is directly applicable to identified user needs. (*Mandatory*)

 ### Uncertainty Quantification
 The data itself, or supporting datasets or documentation, must allow CCCS staff and users to understand sources of uncertainty.
 'Uncertainty' can take different forms depending on the data in question.
 Depending on the data set, sources of uncertainty that should be adressed could include: